aclaf/flagrant/docs/explanation/concepts.md

 ### Common arity patterns

-Several arity patterns occur frequently in command-line interfaces and carry conventional semantics:
+Common arity patterns occur frequently in command-line interfaces and carry conventional semantics:

 Flags with arity `(0, 0)` represent boolean options that accept no values.
 When present, the flag is true; when absent, false.
 Examples include `--verbose`, `--debug`, and `--help`.
 Required single value options with arity `(1, 1)` form the most common pattern for options requiring exactly one value.
 Examples include `--output file.txt`, `--config app.yaml`, and `--port 8080`.
 The optional single value pattern with arity `(0, 1)` can appear without a value or with one value, with the parser using a constant value when no value is provided.
 Examples include `--color` (defaults to "auto") and `--optimize` (defaults to highest level).